Ace Combat 3: Electrosphere: New additions

 Electrosphere adds several new mechanics to the core Ace Combat gameplay.
 One of these is the ability to fly spacecraft, with one mission taking place above Earth in outer space.
-Players can watch instant replays of their best kills at the end of each mission.
-A limited number of planes and weapons can be selected for the first few missions, but only one can be used for the remaining half of the game.
-Missions also contain radio chatter from both the player's faction and opposing ones.
+Players can watch instant replays of the mission's final moments at the end of each mission, as in Ace Combat 2.
+The selection of flyable planes is limited by progress and the player's faction.
+In the Japanese release, missions contain radio chatter from both the player's faction and opposing ones.
+In the international release, the player only receives radio chatter from their own faction.
+The radio chatter in the Japanese release features avatar-like images of the characters.
 The player can rotate their camera 360-degrees around their fighter in order to see what is behind them or get a better view of the level.
+An automatic search engine which documents relevant information on the game's organizations, locations, characters, and technology, can be accessed between missions.
+Fully-voiced, animated video messages can be accessed and viewed via a fictional electronic mailbox.